Hairygami: Analysis of DNA Nanostructures' Conformational Change Driven by Functionalizable Overhangs: Results and Discussion

-We further observed that when the density of the overhangs was approximately cut in half from $169$ to $85$, the curvature of the structure decreases (Fig.~\ref{fig:duplex}), consistent with the fact that the entropic advantage of bending the origami will be lower for smaller number of the overhangs.
+We further observed that when the density of the overhangs was approximately halved from $169$ to $85$, the curvature of the structure decreased (Supp.~Mat.~Fig.~s13), consistent with the fact that the entropic advantage of bending the origami will be lower for smaller number of the overhangs.
 We next compared the double-stranded overhangs and single-stranded overhangs for the half-density systems with $85$ overhangs.
-Just as we observed for the dense system with $20$nt nucleotide long overhangs, the $20$nt duplex overhangs structure had increased curvature (average $R_{\rm ee} = 45.23 \pm 0.24$) compared to the single-stranded ones (average $R_{\rm ee} = 48.87 \pm 0.18$).
-However, we observe that $9$nt duplex overhangs weighted mean end-to-end distance is slightly higher (less curved structure) than for the $9$nt single-stranded duplex, which is the opposite effect from what we observed for the dense system with $169$ overhangs.
+As observed for the dense system with $20$nt nucleotide overhangs, the $20$nt duplex overhangs structure had increased curvature compared to the single-stranded ones.
+However, we observed that the $9$nt duplex overhangs' mean end-to-end distance is slightly higher (indicating a less curved structure) than for the $9$nt single-stranded overhangs, which is the opposite effect from what we observed for the dense system with $169$ overhangs.

 The duplex overhangs behave more like wider stiff rods, whereas single-stranded DNA overhangs behave as freely-jointed chains with excluded volume.
-Thus, we expect the entropic penalty due to the overhangs clashing with other overhangs to increase with double-stranded overhangs compared to single-stranded, an effect which is more pronounced for the longer ($20$nt) overhangs.
+Thus, we expect the entropic penalty due to overhangs clashing with other overhangs to increase with double-stranded overhangs compared to single-stranded, an effect which is more pronounced for the longer ($20$nt) overhangs.
 However, the fact that the structure with $9$nt single-stranded overhangs is slightly more curved than DNA origami with $9$nt duplex overhangs, is indicative that the duplex overhangs are clashing less with the DNA origami surface than the single-stranded ones.

-Finally, the sequence effects of the single-stranded regions was investigated by using the sequence-dependent version of the oxDNA model \cite{snodin2015introducing}, which has parameterized stronger Adenine-Adenine stacking compared to Thymine-Thymine stacking.
-The simulations (Supp.
-Materials Fig.~S3) showed that there was no effective difference in the curvature of the structures when the nucleotide sequence was Thymine or Adenine and hence that the greater tendency for adenine's to stack compared to thymine does not affect the origami's structural curvature.
+The sequence effects of the single-stranded regions was investigated by using the sequence-dependent version of the oxDNA model \cite{snodin2015introducing}, which has parameterized stronger Adenine-Adenine stacking compared to Thymine-Thymine stacking.
+The simulations (Supp.~Mat.~Fig.~S11) showed no significant difference in the curvature of the structures when the nucleotide sequence was Thymine or Adenine, indicating that the greater tendency for Adenines to stack compared to Thymines does not affect the origami's structural curvature.